Sup2point0/desmost/README.md

   </tr>
 </table>

-In other words, it’s like HTML+CSS, but for Desmos.
-Write your content in LaTeX (alongside your Markdown!), and Desmost will produce the Desmos calculator for you.
+In other words, it’s like HTML+CSS but for Desmos.
+Write your content in LaTeX (alongside your Markdown!) with a touch of Desmost magic, and Desmost will turn it to a Desmos calculator embed for you.

 <br>